JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/line_marker_provider.md

 ## Best Practices for Implementing Line Marker Providers
 This section addresses important details about implementing a marker provider.

 The `collectNavigationMarkers()` method should:
 * Only return line marker information consistent with the element passed into the method.
   For example, do not return a _class_ marker if `getLineMarkerInfo()` was called with an element that corresponds to a _method_.
 * Return line marker information for the appropriate element at the correct scope of the PSI tree.
+  Return leaf elements only - i.e., the smallest possible elements.
   For example, do not return method marker for [`PsiMethod`](upsource:///java/java-psi-api/src/com/intellij/psi/PsiMethod.java).
   Instead, return it for the [`PsiIdentifier`](upsource:///java/java-psi-api/src/com/intellij/psi/PsiIdentifier.java) which contains the name of the method.